haveno-dex/haveno/docs/installing.md

 Alice and Bob's receiving address is printed to their terminal on startup.

 Mining is the recommended method to receive new stagenet coins.
-The difficulty is locked to 10, so mining would be very fast.
+The difficulty is locked to 10 so mining will be very fast.
 Go to your monerod instance and run `start_mining ADDRESS 1`.
 Monerod will start mining stagenet coins on your device using one thread.
 Replace `ADDRESS` with the address of Alice first, and then Bob's.

 Alternatively, you can contact ErCiccione on Matrix (`@ErCiccione:haveno.network`) and give him a stagenet address.